mediumroast/mediumroast_api/examples/github-repository.md

 > **Prerequisites**: Before starting this tutorial, complete the [Getting Started Guide](./github-getting-started.md) to set up your development environment, install dependencies, and configure your GitHub integration.

+> **📝 Note**: This tutorial includes both basic examples with console.log for learning purposes and production-ready examples using the built-in structured logging system.
+For production applications, always use the structured logging patterns shown in the [Monitoring and Logging](#monitoring-and-logging) section.

 ## Repository-Specific Configuration

 For repository management operations, add these specific settings to your `config.ini`: